cenviity/jj/docs/FAQ.md

 ### `jj` is said to record the working copy after `jj log` and every other command.
 Where can I see these automatic "saves"?

-Indeed, every `jj` command updates the current "working-copy" revision, marked with `@` in `jj log`.
-You can notice this by how the [commit ID] of the working copy revision changes when it's updated.
+Indeed, every `jj` command updates the current working-copy revision, marked with `@` in `jj log`.
+You can notice this by how the [commit ID] of the working-copy revision changes when it's updated.
 Note that, unless you move to another revision (with `jj new` or `jj edit`, for example), the [change ID] will not change.

-If you expected to see a historical view of your working copy changes in the parent-child relationships between commits you can see in `jj log`, this is simply not what they mean.
-What you can see in `jj log` is that after the working copy commit gets amended (after any edit), the commit ID changes.
+If you expected to see a historical view of your working-copy changes in the parent-child relationships between commits you can see in `jj log`, this is simply not what they mean.
+What you can see in `jj log` is that after the working-copy commit gets amended (after any edit), the commit ID changes.

-You can see the actual history of working copy changes using `jj evolog`.
-This will show the history of the commits that were previously the "working-copy commit", since the last time the change id of the working copy commit changed.
+You can see the actual history of working-copy changes using `jj evolog`.
+This shows the history of commits that have previously been the "working-copy commit", since the last time the change ID of the working-copy commit changed.
-The obsolete changes will be marked as "hidden".
-They are still accessible with any `jj` command (`jj diff`, for example), but you will need to use the commit id to refer to hidden commits.
+Obsolete changes are marked as "hidden".
+They are still accessible with any `jj` command (`jj diff`, for example), but you need to use the commit ID to refer to these hidden commits.

-You can also use `jj evolog -r` on revisions that were previously the working-copy revisions (or on any other revisions).
-Use `jj evolog -p` as an easy way to see the evolution of the commit's contents.
+You can also use `jj evolog -r` on revisions that have previously been the working-copy revision (or indeed, on *any* revision).
+Use `jj evolog -p` as an easy way to see the evolution of a commit's contents.

 ### Can I prevent Jujutsu from recording my unfinished work?
 I'm not ready to commit it.